trentlarson/endorser-ch/README.md

 Run the local automated tests and build sample data with this: `./test/test.sh`

-* This runs the tests twice:

-  * The first time, it doesn't do validation of the signed JWTs, so it's faster.
-This is good to validate basic logic.

-  * After a 10-second countdown, it runs the tests again with validation of every signature.
-    This has been changed to a local resolver, so the Infura stuff isn't so critical, but if you want it: set USE_INFURA=true in the .env file, then set the INFURA_PROJECT_ID which you can get with a free account at the infura.io site.

 * Note that this sometimes fails without reason and a rerun works, especially on "Load Claims Incrementally".
-(Network issue with infura.io?)

 * That creates a sample DB file ../endorser-ch-test-local.sqlite3 which you may then use as baseline data for running in dev mode by copying to ../endorser-ch-dev.sqlite3

-* You can also run the server in offline test mode by setting environment variable `NODE_ENV=test-local` and then it will accept all JWTs and it won't do any real JWT validity checking, including expiration.
-(This may be changed when I figure out how to validate JWTs without being online.
-It is accomplished with the `process.env.NODE_ENV === 'test-local'` code currently only found in server/api/services/claim.service.js )
+#### Manual tests

+`NODE_ENV=dev npm run dev` and then check that this works: http://localhost:3000/api-explorer/